DRAIN: A Journal of Contemporary Art and Culture

 About the issue:

-Vincent Chevalier is the Feature Artist; his short film À Vancouver explores the themes of memory, trauma, sexual history, non-belonging and forms of inheritance.
+In AIDS and Memory, Issue 13.2 of Drain: A Journal of Contemporary Art and Culture, edited by CDCC advisory board member, Ricky Varghese, Vincent Chevalier is the Feature Artist; his short film À Vancouver explores the themes of memory, trauma, sexual history, non-belonging and forms of inheritance.
 This issue also includes critical essays by Alexandra Juhasz, Oliver Penny, Kate Bride (with a prologue by Amber Dean), Katrin Köppert and Todd Sekuler, Jaime Shearn Coan, Ryan Conrad and Franscisco-Fernando Granados, each taking up discursively diverse approaches to thinking the themes of commemoration, historicity and aesthetic practice as they relate to HIV/AIDS.
 The Thought Experiments section, for more experimental critical works, includes evocative pieces by Ralph Carl Wushke, Amy Kazymerchyk, Theodore (Ted) Kerr, Cait McKinney and Stephanie Youngblood.

 We are also pleased to feature 2016, 1996, a web gallery curated by John Paul Ricco, as a collaborative effort between Drain and Visual AIDS.